shafr/shafr.github.io/_posts/2017-11-13-docker-on-windows-cheatsheet.markdown

 ## Below are some commands that migth be usefull for docker image creator:

+Don't forget that windows multiline commands can be separated by `\` symbol in dockerfile and `^` in powershell/cmd file.

 | Decription                                 | Command Syntax                                                    |
 | ------------------------------------------ | ----------------------------------------------------------------- |
 | Download file                              | Invoke-WebRequest <URL> -OutFile <path>                           |